FLAME University | MBA 2025

 MBA in India is divided into certain types, offering multiple formats to suit different aspirants.
 Below are the key types of MBA programmes available in India:

-Many students wonder is online MBA equivalent to regular MBA?
-Which one is better, an online MBA vs regular MBA? or is an online MBA worth it?
-Considering the perks of both modes of MBA courses, it is evident that each mode of MBA is similar and caters to different requirements.
+Many students wonder Is online mba equal to regular mba, Which one is better, online MBA vs regular MBA? or is online MBA worth it in India?
+Considering the perks of both modes of MBA courses is essential, it is evident that each mode of MBA is similar and caters to different requirements.

-However, whether it is an online MBA or regular MBA, both modes of MBA courses differ in certain aspects such as mode of delivery, attendance, flexibility, curriculum, principles of teaching, admission process, MBA fees, and more.
+However, whether it is an online MBA or regular MBA, both modes of MBA courses differ in certain aspects such as mode of delivery, attendance, flexibility, curriculum, principles of teaching, admission process, and course fees.

 Each mode of MBA course can be pursued by candidates from any stream.
 However, you should understand the online vs offline MBA difference before making your decision to pursue it.